BMDSoftware/epnd-imaging-dataset-model/sections/1-dcatVocabulary.md

 to further define the catalog

 ### Additional Classes
-The DCAT Vocabulary also contains, but is not limited to, the following classes.
+The DCAT Vocabulary also contains additional classes, explained briefly in the following subchapters.

 #### dcat:Relationship
 Way to provide information of relationship between resources